gaultier/blog/detecting_goroutine_leaks_with_dtrace.md

 And it turns out that Go currently offers us various ways to accidentally enter this case: forgetting to read from a channel for example.

 Why is this an issue?
-Well, goroutines are designed to not take much memory, at least initially (around 2 KiB), so that our program can spawn millions.
+Well, goroutines are designed to not take much memory, at least initially (around 2 KiB), so that our program can spawn millions of them.
 Note that the memory used by a goroutine can and usually does grow.

 This memory is not reclaimed until the goroutine is destroyed.
 If the goroutine lives forever, we have a memory leak on our hands.